 If you really can't trust your team, or a certain member of your team, to produce the work needed from them, it should be addressed as a matter of urgency, or it will hinder the success of the whole project.

-7. Delegate!
+8. Delegate!

 It's one thing getting “stuck in” and another to overload yourself with responsibility.
 No Project Manager should be expected to have all the answers.
 Therefore, at the beginning stages of a project, assigning clearly defined roles should be very high up on your agenda.

-While there’s no fool proof way to do this, we recommend that you make the expectations of the project crystal clear and include staff in the delegation process when possible.
+While there’s no foolproof way to do this, we recommend that you make the expectations of the project crystal clear and include staff in the delegation process when possible.

-8. Write everything down
+9. Write everything down

 Managing a project can often feel like spinning plates.
 And when you’re juggling multiple tasks at once, it’s easy for important details to get lost along the way.
 To avoid this from happening, you shouldn’t just rely on your memory.

 You should create consistent records of the work being done at all times.
-From meeting schedules to client feedback, keeping notes will help you gain a clearer overview of the project's development and it will also help you learn from your previous mistakes if a pursuit doesn’t go according to plan.
+From meeting schedules to client feedback, keeping notes will help you gain a clearer overview of the project’s development and it will also help you learn from your previous mistakes if a pursuit doesn’t go according to plan. taking this project management tip too lightly can lead to major confusion.

-Going paperless?
-Don’t worry.
-You don’t have to do this by hand.
+Of course, you don’t have to do this by hand.
 Recording discussions or typing notes up digitally is a very effective way to keep important details on hand.
 Assigning scribe duties to one of your team members is also a useful strategy if you’re too busy to take on this task yourself.

-9. Keep your workload organized
+10. Keep your workload organized

 Being organized goes hand in hand with being a successful project manager.
 Without the implementation of an air-tight organization structure, the work of your team can be impeded and in extreme cases, the delivery of the project can fail.
 This is a fate no project lead wants.
 So to ensure the success of your project, you need to do what you can to keep your workload as organized as possible.

 Fortunately, gone are the days when we needed to rely on manual methods.
 Project managers can now rely on an array of useful software to organize their tasks, manage their performance, and keep their workflow on track.
 For example, project management tools by Asana and Monday can help your team to stay organized and connected, even when you’re working on a project remotely.
-You can see how the software titans compare here.

-10. Communicate more than you'd think
+11. Communicate more than you’d think

 Even the smallest of projects contain multiple moving components.
 To make sure confusion doesn’t derail your development, clear communication needs to become a cornerstone of your project.
-As project manager, you'll likely be on top of all the moving parts on a regular basis, but that doesn't mean everyone else will be, so you might need to communicate updates more often than you'd naturally think to.
+As i project manager, you’ll likely be on top of all the moving parts on a regular basis, but that doesn’t mean everyone else will be, so you might need to communicate updates more often than you’d naturally think to.

 By maintaining clear communication channels across members of your team, clients, and stakeholders, you can ensure that everyone is rallied around the same vision.
-Not only does this make the shared goals clear, but it also helps employees to understand what is expected of them.
+Not only does this make the shared goals clear, but it also helps employees understand what is expected of them.

 If you’re working on-site, it’s advisable to follow up with workers informally and, when possible, schedule catch-up meetings, so they can offer you feedback.
 Alternatively, if you’re managing fully remote or hybrid employees, communication software, like Zoom, can be used to keep your team connected.